 2. We select environmentally responsible production methods to the greatest extent possible, such as low-impact printing and working with materials that are sustainable and locally available.

 3. We partner with organizations that provide fair wages and healthy work conditions for all levels of workers.
 We stand for safe working environments for all models and industry workers, and have a zero tolerance policy for racism, discrimination and sexual abuse.
 We strictly refuse to work with any photographers on the @shitmodelmgmt blacklist and any models or brands who actively support their work.

 5. We don't like to call ourselves an "eco-friendly" brand because we think being environmentally and socially responsible should be a core value of all brands.
-We're far from perfect, but we strive to constantly improve and do what we can to reduce our impact on the environment.
+We're far from perfect, but we're constantly striving to improve and do the best we can to reduce our impact on the environment.
 We use minimal packaging on our orders to reduce unnecessary waste, using only reusable and/or recyclable materials.
-In order to reduce our use of plastics, we've transitioned to using 100% compostable/reusable mailers and eco-friendly tissue paper on all orders.
+We've transitioned to using 100% recycled/reusable mailers and eco-friendly tissue paper on all orders.
 To help offset our carbon footprint, we pledge to plant one tree for every item purchased, and now include carbon-neutral shipping on every order.
 (Details below.)

 Mahalo for considering each other and our planet.

 Those Seen Dancing x One Tree Planted

-With every item purchased, one tree will be planted to help offset the carbon footprint produced from making and shipping your order.
+With every item purchased, one tree will be planted to help offset the carbon footprint from producing your order.
 Each month we select a different region of the world to plant your trees.
 Thank you for helping us take care of our planet!

 Tree Planting Calendar: